 I’m going to level with you.
 It’s not always that easy.

 The critical shift from plan to action is full of promise and excitement, but it’s not always an easy transition.
-Let me shed some light on three realities that you should know about the first year of growth marketing.
+Let me shed some light on three realities that you should know about the first year of profit center marketing.

-The move from growth marketing strategy to operational reality can be bumpy.
+The move from profit center marketing strategy to operational reality can be bumpy.

 It’s no secret that plans have a funny way of going wrong.
 Some quotes spring to mind: